NewDayTechnology/API-Design/DocumentationGuidelines/StyleGuide.md

 # Style Guide

-The aim is to present technical information in a simple manner; it must be writer agnostic.
+The aim is to present technical information in a simple manner; it must present a consistent writing style.

-To achieve a consistent writing style, we recommend you to refer to the following guidelines.
+To achieve this, we recommend you to refer to the following guidelines.
 However, there could be deviations when you might have to explain difficult concepts in a different way.

 ## Avoid Ambigous Language